 These power functions proposed by Box and Cox were designed to render a continuous variable more symmetric and improve normality (Mullahy & Norton, 2024).
 Mullahy et al. (2024) focus on a specification in their paper fp (y, c)=yλ that they consider simpler than the original Box-Cox function fBC(y, λ)=(yλ-1/ λ), which permitted the natural log transformation as a limiting case as lambda approached 0.
 As it is not possible to transform marginal effects back to the original scale for arbitrary values of λ, Mullahy et al. (2024) do not estimate power functions in their examples.
 They also note that power transformations also separate zeros from the positives.
 When logarithmic and square root transformations are used to transform utilization and cost data, both transformations will cause problems if it’s necessary to report results on the original scale as estimates will be biased by the process (Diehr et al., 1999).

+Log transformation

 In log transformations, target variables are replaced with log(x), where the base of the log is determined by the analyst; common selections are base 10, base 2, and the natural log ln (Metcalf & Casey, 2016).
 Mathematically, the logarithm of a number less than 0 is undefined, and, just as in square root transformations, numbers between 0 and 1 require unique treatment than values greater than one (Metcalf & Casey, 2016; Mullahy & Norton, 2024).
 Since cost records often include values of 0, common practice is to add one to any values before taking logs (Chen & Roth, 2024; Osborne, 2010; Randall P. Ellis, 2018).
 The addition of any positive constant c (in most cases, c=1) is arbitrary and lacks any real justification or theoretical reason for choosing any positive constant (Mullahy & Norton, 2024).
 Mullahy et al. (2024) note that the practice is so widespread that “prominent statistical platforms offer built-in functions that perform the log(y+1) transformation directly, such as Stata’s log1p(x) function.”